thiago132000/ecofsp/wp-content/plugins/official-facebook-pixel/readme.txt

 Contributors: facebook
 Tags: Facebook, Facebook Conversion Pixel, Facebook Pixel, Facebook Pixel Events, facebook retargeting, facebook standard events
 Requires at least: 4.4
-Tested up to: 5.3
+Tested up to: 5.4
 Requires PHP: 5.3
-Stable tag: 1.8.0
+Stable tag: 2.0.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Grow your business with Official Facebook Pixel!

 == Description ==
-***ATTENTION: Due to a known issue, upgrading this plugin may result in plugin deactivation (especially if you are upgrading from version 1.7.10 - 1.7.19).
-Please go to your site's 'Plugins' tab, refresh the page, and activate the plugin if it's deactivated to prevent losing your future pixel events.***

-This plugin will install a Facebook Pixel for your page.
-There is also built in support for other WordPress plugins.
-The Official Facebook Pixel allows you to fire lower funnel events: Lead, ViewContent, AddToCart, InitiateCheckout and Purchase.
-Tracking lower funnel events can help you understand the actions people are taking on your website.
-You can then use this information to make adjustments accordingly in your advertising campaigns.
+This plugin will install a Facebook Pixel for your page so you can capture the actions people take when they interact with your page, such as Lead, ViewContent, AddToCart, InitiateCheckout and Purchase events.
+Version 2.0.0 also includes support for the server-side API, which lets you send events directly from your page's server so you can capture a more of these events when they happen.
+This can help you better understand your customer's journey from the moment they show interest in your business to the moment they complete a conversion.
+You can use this information to create ad campaigns that are relevant to your audience.
+[Learn More](https://www.facebook.com/business/learn/facebook-ads-pixel)

-Current plugins that we support:
+This plugin also includes built-in support for these other WordPress plugins:
 * Caldera Forms
 * Contact Form 7
 * Easy Digital Downloads